INTRODUCTION

 Throughout high school and into college, Bill was involved in drama, and was born with a natural stage presence.
 He possesses the ability to be a powerful dramatic actor, and would enjoy acting again someday.
 "I often wonder where I would be if I had continued to pursue acting rather than music, but one can never know."
 He instead began to express himself in music, and became a prolific songwriter.
 He now couples this dramatic performance ability with his song writing into an original, and eclectic musical show.

-What changed everything for Bill was his conversion to Christianity in 1977.
+Bill became a follower of Jesus Christ in 1977.
 Because of this, all the music and songs he writes are "Christian" regardless of lyrical content (or lack thereof).
 This is to respond to those who ask without much thought "do you write Christian music?"
 True Christianity is not a religion that one practices apart from normal life, but it is central to every aspect of one's life.
-It inspires Bill's music, informs his politics as well as his philosophical thought.
+It inspires Bill's music, informs his beliefs and philosophical thought.
 "It's sad that the Christian church is returning back to religion, and is currently drowning in the shallow water of contemporary Christian culture.
-I write the kind of music that the church secretly wants to hear but is afraid to ask for"
+I write the kind of music that the church secretly wants to hear but is afraid to acknowledge"

 Bill attended Oswego State University of New York and received a BA in both music and philosophy.
 In the years after graduating in 1984, he has performed in various clubs, bookstores, pubs, churches, coffeehouses, theaters, prisons, and at special events.
 "Performing live is very different than studio recording and should be treated differently.
 I enjoy both the spontaneity and energy of performing live, as well as the precision and perfection of the studio production.
 These days I do mostly studio work because there is a decreasing number of good live venues to play.
 People are communing with their smart-phones and live music is mostly functional rather than artistic, particularly in the churches"